DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 Note that on Nucleo-144 motherboards, D7 and D8 are incapable of PWM for the Brake for channel B on either the first or second shield.
 PWM is used for DC PWM output **and** for managing DCC overload situations for the EX-MotorShield8874.
 As such it is recommended these be BRAKE pins both be isolated by cutting the pads, and then jumpered to other PWM capable pins such as PE12 and PE14.
 More details to follow.

-For more detailed and technical information, follow the link to the `EX-MotorShield8874 on Github <https://github.com/DCC-EX/EX-MotorShield8874>`_ It also includes the schematic and the KiCad project files.
+For more detailed and technical information, follow the link to the `EX-MotorShield8874 on Github <https://github.com/DCC-EX/EX-MotorShield8874>`_ |EXTERNAL-LINK| It also includes the schematic and the KiCad project files.